$F$-zips with additional structure on splitting models of Shimura varieties: Introduction

-Theorems \ref{thm intro 1} and \ref{thm intro 2} allow us to deduce some further consequences on the mod $p$ geometry and arithmetic related to PEL-type Shimura varieties with ramifications raised from Weil restrictions.
+Theorems \ref{thm intro 1} and \ref{thm intro 2} allow us to deduce some further consequences on the mod $p$ geometry and arithmetic related to PEL-type Shimura varieties with ramifications arising from Weil restrictions.
 As an illustration, we discuss congruences of mod $p$ automophic forms and Galois representations associated to torsion classes in coherent cohomology.
 For some other possible applications, see \cite{DK20} and \cite{WZ}.
 From Theorem \ref{thm intro 2}, we get extensions of Hasse invariants to toroidal compactifications.
 Then we can apply Goldring-Koskivirta's machinery of Hasse-regular sequences introduced in \cite{GoldringKoskivirta2019}, which formalizes some key properties of the subschemes defined by Hasse invariants.
 Indeed, the key technical conditions 6.4.2 and 7.1.2 of \cite{GoldringKoskivirta2019} have been verified in our setting as above.
 Let $S$ be the finite set of primes $\ell$ where $K_\ell$ is not hyperspecial.
-Let $L\subset P_\mu$ be the Levi subgroup and $(\eta,V)\in \Rep_FL$ an irreducible representation of highest weight $\eta$.
-Then we get the associated integral automorphic vector bundle $\V_\eta$ on $\M_K^\spl$ and the subcanonical extension $\V_\eta^\sub$ of $\V_\eta$ to $\M_{K, \Sigma}^{\spl,\tor}$.
+Let $P_\mu\subset G_F$ be the parabolic subgroup associated to the cocharacter $\mu: \mathbb{G}_{m,F}\ra G_F$ in the usual way (see the paragraph above Corollary \ref{coro ext vb}), $\mathbf{L}\subset P_\mu$ the Levi subgroup and $V_\eta\in \Rep_F\mathbf{L}$ an irreducible representation of highest weight $\eta$.
+Using our modified local model diagram, we get the associated integral automorphic vector bundle $\V_\eta$ on $\M_K^\spl$ and the subcanonical extension $\V_\eta^\sub$ of $\V_\eta$ to $\M_{K, \Sigma}^{\spl,\tor}$.
 For each integers $i\geq 0, n\geq 1$, the Hecke algebra $\H^S$ acts on the cohomology groups where $\varpi$ is a uniformizer of $\calO_F$.
 Let $\H^{i,n}_\eta$ be its image in the endomorphism algebra.
-Fix a representation $r: {}^LG\ra \mathrm{GL}_m$ of the Langlands dual group.
-With all the geometric ingredients at hand, one can prove the following theorem by the same arguments of \cite{GoldringKoskivirta2019}. \begin{theorem} Suppose that for any regular $C$-algebraic cuspidal automorphic representation $\pi'$ of $G$ with $\pi_{\infty}'$ discrete series, the pair $(\pi',r)$ satisfies the condition $LC_p$ of subsection \ref{subsec Galois}, which roughly says the existence of $\mathrm{GL}_m$-valued $p$-adic Galois representation attached to $\pi'$ satisfying the local-global compatibility outside $S$. \begin{enumerate} \item For any $i\geq 0, n\geq 1, \eta\in X^\ast(T)_L^+$, there exists a continuous Galois pseudo-representation such that $\rho(\Frob_v^j)=T_v^{(j)}$ for all $v\notin S$, where $\Frob_v$ is the geometric Frobenius at $v$ and $T_v^{(j)}\in \H^{i,n}_\eta$ is the element defined in subsection \ref{subsec Galois}.
+Fix a representation $r: {}^LG\ra \mathrm{GL}_m$ of the Langlands dual group over $\mathbb{C}$ (and fix an isomorphism $\mathbb{C}\simeq \ov{\Q}_p$).
+With all the geometric ingredients at hand, one can prove the following theorem by the same arguments as \cite{GoldringKoskivirta2019}. \begin{theorem}[Theorem \ref{thm Galois}] Suppose that for any regular $C$-algebraic cuspidal automorphic representation $\pi'$ of $G$ with $\pi_{\infty}'$ discrete series, the pair $(\pi',r)$ satisfies the condition $LC_p$ of subsection \ref{subsec Galois}, which roughly says the existence of $\mathrm{GL}_m$-valued $p$-adic Galois representation attached to $\pi'$ satisfying the local-global compatibility outside $S$. \begin{enumerate} \item For any $i\geq 0, n\geq 1, \eta\in X^\ast(T)_{\mathbf{L}}^+$, there exists a continuous Galois pseudo-representation such that $\rho(\Frob_v^j)=T_v^{(j)}$ for all $v\notin S$, where $\Frob_v$ is the geometric Frobenius at $v$ and $T_v^{(j)}\in \H^{i,n}_\eta$ is the element defined in subsection \ref{subsec Galois}.

 \item Let $\pi$ be a $C$-algebraic cuspidal automorphic representation of $G$ such that $\pi_\infty$ is a ($C$-algebraic) non-degenerate limit of discrete series and $\pi^{K_p}_p\neq 0$.
 Then $(\pi,r)$ also satisfies $LC_p$. \end{enumerate} \end{theorem} As \cite{GoldringKoskivirta2019}, this theorem is a consequence of a result that the Hecke action on $H^i$ factorizes through $H^0$ with increased weight, which is in turn deduced by the machinery of Hasse invariants on toroidal compactifications, see Theorem \ref{Thm Hecke alg}.